-- Go for Whole Grain Options.
-Whole grains can be a great source of fiber which can help regulate your blood pressure.
-Go for the whole grain version of pastas, rice and cereals.
-Try quinoa or whole-grain farro.
-Choose the 100% whole-grain or whole-wheat bread and look for high-fiber cereal with 5g or more fiber in a serving.
+Whole grains can be a great source of fiber which helps regulate blood pressure.
+Whether you're cooking at home or dining out, opt for the whole grain version of pastas, rice and cereals whenever it is available.
+Experiment with different fiber-rich substitutes like quinoa or whole-grain farro.
+In general, try to choose a 100% whole-grain or whole-wheat bread and look for high-fiber cereal with 5g or more fiber in a serving.

-- Choose Low-fat Protein.
-Choose lean meats such as turkey, chicken and fish.
-Go for the skinless chicken breast over fried chicken patties.
-Skim milk over whole milk and turkey or soy burgers over red meat.
-Also, leave off bacon from your burger and consider trying an egg on it instead.
-Plant based foods, beans, legumes, lentils are all good sources of protein.
-Some nuts are also good.
-A recent study by the Journal of American College of Cardiology found that people that ate nuts, specifically almonds and walnuts, had a 15-20% lower risk of developing heart disease.
+Plant based foods, beans, legumes, lentils are all good sources of protein, and some nuts are also good.
+A study by the Journal of American College of Cardiology found that people that ate nuts, specifically almonds and walnuts, had a 15-20% lower risk of developing heart disease.

 We need carbs for energy but you need to balance the carbs with intake and output.
 If you can maintain a healthy lifestyle with exercise and burn up those carbs, then they will not turn into fat.

 Limiting the amount of table salt you add to your meal is a good start but the majority of sodium you consume is already in your foods.
 Canned vegetables and soups often contain half of the amount of sodium you should consume in one day.
 Go for the low sodium canned foods and looks for items that do not have salt added.